 With a down payment, can I buy a house making $30k a year?

 A mortgage provider may let you buy a house on a $30k wage, providing your down payment is sufficient.
-For example, if you already have $30k in savings or gift and it’s a $150,000 property, you have enough to pay a 20% deposit.
+For example, if you already have $28k in savings or gift and it’s a $140,000 property, you have enough to pay a 20% deposit.
+You could qualify for this property providing you have no other debt payments!

-The higher the down payment, the more likely you’ll get favorable mortgage rates.
+The higher the down payment and the lower your other debts, the more likely you’ll get favorable mortgage rates.
 You are simply paying a large chunk of the overall cost upfront, giving your lender greater confidence.
 Of course, remember that mortgage lenders will want to make money on interest, too!

 Your eligibility will vary depending on a few factors.
 For example, your mortgage provider will require a healthy credit history before you can set up a loan.
 This means you’ll need to prove you’ve paid essential bills on time and that you have debt under control.

-It’s unlikely you’ll achieve a mortgage with a $30k down payment if you have bankruptcies and court judgements showing on file.
+It’s unlikely you’ll achieve a mortgage with a $30k salary if you have been through collections, or have bankruptcies and court judgements showing on file.
 You’ll need to try and improve your credit score before you can expect a loan as large as a mortgage to be easy to access.

 What else might a mortgage lender check?

-Ideally, mortgage lenders will generally look for a DTI below 37%.
 This tells them you still have the income to put towards mortgage repayments and live on effectively.
-You’ll rarely find a lender willing to stretch beyond 37%, but they do exist!
+You can find a lender willing to stretch beyond 36%, but they will charge you more in interest to do so, as their perceived risk is also highert!

 Your salary